NotCodr/BarryAI/README.md

-# BarryAI
+## BarryAI

 A conversational student assistant for potential integration into the University of Melbourne.
-BarryAI sits inside a UoM-branded portal as a single entry point for navigation, clubs, events, enrolment, and support — across English, 简体中文, हिन्दी, and Español.
+BarryAI sits inside a UoM-branded portal as a single entry point for navigation, clubs, events and career opputrinities.
+With support across English, Mandarin, Hindi and Spanish due to the large proportion of international students.

 The mascot is **Barry**, a bear in a headset and UoM jersey.